Cooking Gorgeous

 Instructions

-• Add the sliced green peppers and sauté for a few minutes, until slightly softened.
+• Add the sliced green peppers and cook gently for a few minutes, until they start to soften.
+If using onion, add it with the peppers and cook until soft.

-• Lightly beat the eggs and add them to the tomato sauce.
+• Lightly beat the eggs in a bowl, then pour them into the tomato and pepper mixture.

 Nutrition